 For example, the lack of contrast renders its GMT-capable unidirectional rotating bezel almost completely useless at night (the single luminous dot at 12 hours doesn’t help much.)
 Ditto the military-style secondary Arabic numerals at its dial: the black mother’s little helpers will be completely invisible even in a brightly lit room.

-Well, it is just a nice accessory, not a professional gear, right?
+Well, it is just a nice accessory, not a piece of professional gear, right?

 Luminox BlackOut EVO F-117 Nighthawk Stealth pilot’s watch specification